themeum/Page-Builder-Docs/section_and_tab.md

 # Section & Tab
-If you want to display the field type in `style` Tab then add `'tab' => 'style'` in parameters.
+If you want to display the field type in the `style` Tab, then add `'tab' => 'style'` in parameters.

-If you do not use `section` then field automatically goes to `General` section.
-If you use `section` then it's goes to specific section.
+If you do not use `section` then the field automatically goes to the `General` section.
+If you use `section` then it goes to that specific section.

 ### Tab without section
 ```php